-The threat of a prison sentence has long been seen as the best incentive to ensure people’s meaningful engagement in court-ordered treatment.
+The threat of incarceration has long been seen in some quarters as the best incentive to ensure people’s meaningful engagement in court-ordered treatment.
 But what if that assumption is wrong?
-And as some states implement measures to reduce incarceration—and with them the leverage afforded courts and prosecutors—what other factors ensure such treatment can be effective?
+As some states implement measures to reduce incarceration—and with them the alleged leverage afforded courts and prosecutors—what factors ensure such treatment can be effective?

 This research brief argues the central element governing the effectiveness of treatment is the quality of the human interaction that accompanies it.
 As recent studies bear out, a strong therapeutic relationship is less a matter of its length, outside incentive, or even approach, and more a matter of engagement.